YI GUO

 Teaching

-home | research | teaching | publications | talks | activities | biosketch |Supervisor Ancestors
+home | news | research | teaching | publications | talks | activities | biosketch |Supervisor Ancestors

-EE631 Cooperating Autonomous Mobile Robots (Spring 2012)
+EE631 Cooperating Autonomous Mobile Robots (Spring 2012-2023)

 Course Description: Advanced topics in autonomous and intelligent mobile robots, with emphasis on planning algorithms and cooperative control.
 Robot kinematics, path and motion planning, formation strategies, cooperative rules and behaviors.
 The application of cooperative control spans from natural phenomena of groupings such as fish schools, bird flocks, deer herds, to engineering systems such as mobile sensing networks, vehicle platoon.

-EE621: Nonlinear Control (Fall 2011)
+EE621: Nonlinear Control (Fall 2011, Spring 2015-2018, Spring 2022)

 Course Description: Methods for analysis and design of nonlinear control systems emphasizing Lyapunov theory.
-Second order systems, phase plane descriptions of ononlinerar phenomena, limit cycles, stability, direct and indirect method of Lyapunov, linearization, feedback linearization, Lyapunov-based design, and backstepping.
+Second order systems, phase plane descriptions of nonlinerar phenomena, limit cycles, stability, direct and indirect method of Lyapunov, linearization, feedback linearization, Lyapunov-based design, and backstepping.

-EE478: Control Systems (Fall 2010)
+EE478: Control Systems (Fall 2012, Spring 2023)

 Course Description: Introduction to the theory and design of linear feedback and control systems in both digital and analog form, review of z-transform and Laplace transforms, time domain performance error of feedback systems, PID controller, frequency domain stability, including Nyquist stability in both analog and digital form, frequency domain performance criteria and design, such as via the gain and phase plots, state variable analysis of linear dynamical systems, elementary concepts of controllability, observability and stability via state space methods, and pole placement and elements of state variable design for single-input single-output systems.